Enjoy your holidays more and limit your stress with these powerful ways to save money during the holidays.

 As the holidays approach and carols fill the airwaves, we all have a knee-jerk reaction to make this a magical time.
 But that magic comes with a high price tag.

-By planning in advance and being creative, I challenge you to find innovative ways to create that same magic … but in ways that don’t add to later stress when those credit card bills show up in January.
+By planning in advance and being creative, you’ll find innovative ways to create that same magic … but in ways that don’t add to later stress when those credit card bills show up in January.